Enhancing the Order of the Milstein Scheme for Stochastic Partial Differential Equations with Commutative Noise: Proofs

-The first part is the error that results from the projection of $H$ to a finite dimensional subspace $H_N, \; N\in\mathbb{N}$.
-The second and third term arise due to the approximation of the solution process with the Milstein scheme and the last one is the error we obtain by approximating the derivative.
-After estimating these terms we obtain
+The first part is the error that results from the projection of $H$ to a finite dimensional subspace $H_N$, $N\in\mathbb{N}$.
+The second and third terms arise due to the approximation of the solution process with the Milstein scheme and the last one is the error that we obtain by approximating the derivative.
+After estimating these terms separately, we obtain